Abdullah-9862873/Full_Stack_Ecommerce_Store/README.md

   </div>
 </a>

-## THE backend is not currently deployed as Heroku has made some changes in its plans.
+## The backend is not currently deployed as Heroku has made some changes in its plans.
 But you can have the source code for free.

 # Install Dependencies